iduos/CLIMATE_BOT/README.md

 Code to implement virtual humans whose responses to environmental messaging are shaped by their media diets and social interactions.
 The project scraped thousands of social media post–comment pairs related to environmental issues, classified them by viewpoint through the large-scale orchestration of multiple instances of large language models, and built a vector database of embedded interactions with associated classification metadata to serve as a knowledge source for a chatbot.
 Dynamic, metadata-based filtering of this knowledge source, in conjunction with retrieval-augmented generation, enabled a chatbot with selectable personas that generate responses to new social media posts based on stereotypical viewpoints grounded in current news, attitudes and zeitgeists.

+This repository does not include any Reddit-derived text, embeddings, or persisted vector databases.
+Although the data analysed in this project were sourced from publicly accessible Reddit posts and comments, Reddit’s terms of service restrict the redistribution of derived datasets, including embedded representations of user-generated content.

+To support transparency and reproducibility, this repository provides the full codebase for data collection, embedding, clustering, and vector-database construction, along with detailed instructions for reconstructing the dataset locally using Reddit post and comment identifiers and publicly available APIs.

 # Installation